aksfintechwork-rgb/Infinity_App/replit.md

 # SUPREMO TRADERS LLP Team Communication Platform

 ## Overview
 This project is an internal, real-time communication platform for SUPREMO TRADERS LLP.
 It features direct messaging, group chats, file attachments, and role-based access.
-Beyond core chat functionalities, it integrates a meeting calendar with AI summarization, video conferencing, comprehensive task management, and user profile management.
+Beyond core chat functionalities, it integrates a meeting calendar with AI summarization, video conferencing, comprehensive task management, project tracking dashboard, and user profile management.
 The platform aims to be an efficient and professional communication tool, enhancing team collaboration and productivity with a focus on data preservation and integrity across all updates.

 ## User Preferences
 Preferred communication style: Simple, everyday language.